Pools, spas and other recreational water bodies

 Waterways and beaches

-The Australian government has developed Guidelines for Managing Risks in Recreational Water that provide a best-practice, hands-on, practical approach to help those managing recreational water quality.
-These guidelines form the basis of the health waterways program.
+The National Health and Medical Research Council is responsible for the Australian Guidelines for Managing Risks in Recreational Water.
+These guidelines provide a best-practice, hands-on, practical approach to help those managing recreational water quality.
+These guidelines are currently under review.